Esri/arcgis-runtime-samples-android/java/location-line-of-sight/README.md

 # Location Line of Sight
-Demonstrates how to perform a line of sight analysis between two points in a SceneView.
+Perform a line of sight analysis between two points in a SceneView.

 ![Location Line of Sight App](location-line-of-sight.png)